ngregorich/nickgregorich.com/content/posts/liberating-ble-data/index.md

 3. We define the 16-bit service UUID we are connecting to: `let scaleServiceUUID = CBUUID.init(string: "fff0")`
 4. And the 16-bit characteristic UUID we would like to receive notifications from: `let scaleCharacteristicUUID = CBUUID.init(string: "fff1")`
 5. We instantiate a [CBCentralManager](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager): `var myCentral: CBCentralManager!`
-6. We instantiate a [CBPeripheral](https://developer.apple.com/documentation/corebluetooth/cbperipheral/) to interact with the scale
+6. We instantiate a [CBPeripheral](https://developer.apple.com/documentation/corebluetooth/cbperipheral/) to interact with the scale: `var scalePeripheral: CBPeripheral!`
 7. We initialize our class and the `NSObject` superclass: `super.init()`
 8. We initialize the instance of `CBCentralManager`: `myCentral = CBCentralManager(delegate: self, queue: nil)`
 9. We use `centralManagerDidUpdateState` to when `CBManagerState` has changed states: